Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 For more information, see our guide to fees.

-This course is for you if you are an adult who wants to progress to a degree in business or business related area, but do not have the necessary qualifications.
+This course is for you if you are an adult who wants to progress to a degree in business or a business-related area, but do not have the necessary qualifications.

 You will need maturity and commitment to succeed on this course.